 There are several similarities between Vietnamese and Chinese cuisine.
 And banh bao is one example.
 It’s the Vietnamese version of Chinese steamed buns.
 You can find this street food everywhere, and many eat it as a quick breakfast because of how small yet filling it is.

 This fluffy bun is stuffed with ground pork, hard-boiled quail eggs, and a few vegetables.
 It is best enjoyed as a steamy and tender hot treat, but you can always save some and reheat it for later.

 All the essential instructions that you need to make banh bao.
 You can see this video to know more:

 4 Delicious Vietnamese Rolls You Can’t Stop Munching On

 Treat yourself to a light meal with these Vietnamese rolls.
 They are filled with various ingredients, from meat to vegetables, keeping you healthy and energized without having to eat too much.

-Bright, colorful, and healthy, these Vietnamese spring rolls are the ideal treat for all your outdoor summer festivities.
-They are often loaded with shrimps, rice noodles, herbs, and salad, all wrapped up in rice paper.
+Bright, colorful, and healthy, these Vietnamese spring rolls are the ideal appetizer for your summer festivities.
+They are often loaded with shrimp, rice noodles, herbs, and salad, all wrapped up in rice paper.
 Everything is tied together by a salty fish sauce or a peanut sauce.